Pork Rib Roast with Orange Blossom, Serrano, Bourbon Glaze

 For the Roast

-• 1 Heritage Duroc 10-bone pork rib rack (frenched, chine bone removed – approx. 5 lbs)
+- 1 Heritage Duroc 10-bone pork rib rack, frenched, chine bone removed (about 5 lbs)

-• 1 lb bacon (for rendered fat and garnish)
+- 1 lb bacon (for rendered fat + garnish)

 Dry Brine